-See below to download a presentation on Grief which includes the 4 Tasks of Mourning grief model.
+See below to download 2 presentations on Grief which includes the 4 Tasks of Mourning grief model.
 The intended audiences are teachers, administrators, and school counselors.
 Please feel free to tailor for your needs.
-Helping Students (and yourself) in Grief Helping Student's (and yourself) in Grief - PDF version 4 Tasks of Mourning Grief Model
+Helping Students (and yourself) in Grief Helping Student's (and yourself) in Grief - PDF version Helping Students in Grief - Part 2 Helping Students in Grief - Part 2 - PDF version 4 Tasks of Mourning Grief Model

 Your Values represent what's important to you in life.
 Knowing your Values helps you understand what drives you, what you enjoy, what inspires you & what you'd like more of.
 By building a life & lifestyle around our values we create a life that is satisfying and meaningful to us.
 Some of your Values might change over time, and deepen as you understand yourself better - they are always moving.
 Download the Values List below now to reflect on the Values that you currently hold as well as the Values you wish to.
 When your values are clear to you, making decisions becomes easier. -Roy E. Disney What are your Values Worksheet

 It is oftentimes helpful for those who are Grieving and working toward Grief Healing to learn and adopt a framework for their Grief.
 There are many Grief theories, and I imagine I've studied quite a few.
 J. William Worden's Four Tasks of Mourning happens to be the one that resonates with me the most and what I teach.
 The idea of Tasks is different than the idea of Stages, and it's an important difference so hang in with me.
 Stages imply a linear path to healing; I start in Step One, accomplish that and move onto Step Two, accomplish that and move on, and so forth.
 Never do I revisit stages, so once I'm on Stage Three, I would